 SECTION 8-4 RULES AND REGULATIONS.

+City officers and agencies other than the school department, the Watertown Free Public Library and those statutorily authorized to adopt rules and regulations, may adopt rules and regulations only upon authorization by the city council.
+Except as otherwise specified herein and by state law, the city council shall authorize adoption of rules and regulations by ordinance or resolution.

+Proposed rules and regulations, including amendments to existing rules and regulations, shall be transmitted to the city council and posted on the city website for a public comment period of not less than 14 days.
+Following the public comment period, the city agency shall transmit to the city council and post on the city website any revisions to the proposed rule or regulation or, alternatively, a notice that it is not making any revisions.
+No rule or regulation shall become effective until at least five days following the date the city agency transmits and posts any revisions or a notice that it is not making any revisions.

+If an emergency exists as determined by the city manager and communicated in writing to the city council, a city agency may adopt a rule or regulation without regard to the procedures or time periods in the preceding paragraph.

-A copy of all rules and regulations adopted by town agencies shall be placed on file in the office of the town clerk and posted on the town website and shall be available for review by any person who requests such information at any reasonable time.
-No rule or regulation adopted by any town agency shall become effective until five days following the date it is so filed.
+A copy of all rules and regulations adopted by city agencies shall be placed on file in the office of the city clerk and posted on the city website and shall be available for review by any person who requests such information at any reasonable time.

 SECTION 8-5 CODIFICATION OF ORDINANCES.

-The town council shall provide, in each year ending in two, for a complete review and recodification of all ordinances of the town for the purpose of determining if any amendments or revisions may be necessary or desirable and to ensure internal consistency.
-Such review shall be conducted under the supervision of the town attorney, or, if the town council so directs, by special counsel appointed for that purpose.
+The city council shall provide, in each year ending in two, for a complete review and recodification of all ordinances of the city for the purpose of determining if any amendments or revisions may be necessary or desirable and to ensure internal consistency.
+Such review shall be conducted under the supervision of the city attorney, or, if the city council so directs, by special counsel appointed for that purpose.
 A report, with recommendations, shall be submitted within the said year.

-The town clerk shall annually review all ordinances adopted since the close of the previous fiscal year, insert them in their proper place in the code of ordinances, and publish them on the town's website.
+The city clerk shall annually review all ordinances adopted since the close of the previous fiscal year, insert them in their proper place in the code of ordinances, and publish them on the city's website.

 SECTION 8-6 UNIFORM PROCEDURES APPLICABLE TO MULTIPLE MEMBER BODIES.

-(a) Meetings - All multiple-member bodies of the town shall meet regularly at such times and places as they may, by their own rules, prescribe, unless some other provision is made by ordinance or by law.
+(a) Meetings - All multiple-member bodies of the city shall meet regularly at such times and places as they may, by their own rules, prescribe, unless some other provision is made by ordinance or by law.
 Special meetings of any multiple-member body shall be held on the call of the chair or by one third of the members thereof, by written which contains a list of the item or items to be acted upon.
-Except in case of an emergency such notice shall be posted on the town bulletin board at least forty-eight hours, excluding Saturdays, Sundays and legal holidays in advance of the time set for such meeting and delivered to members of such multi-member body, forthwith, after such posting.
+Except in case of an emergency such notice shall be posted on the city bulletin board at least forty-eight hours, excluding Saturdays, Sundays and legal holidays in advance of the time set for such meeting and delivered to members of such multi-member body, forthwith, after such posting.

 (b) Rules and Journals - Each multiple-member body shall determine its own rules and order of business unless another provision is made by ordinance or by law, and shall provide for the keeping of a journal of its proceedings.
-These rules and journals shall be a public record, and certified copies shall be kept on file in the office of the town clerk, in the Watertown Free Public Library and posted on the town's website.
+These rules and journals shall be a public record, and certified copies shall be kept on file in the office of the city clerk, in the Watertown Free Public Library and posted on the city's website.